Multithreading Interview Questions In Java

 What is the purpose of the wait(), notify(), and notifyAll() methods?

-Ans: The wait(), notify(), and notifyAll() methods are used to provide an efficient way for threads to wait for a shared resource.
+Ans: The wait(), notify(), and notifyAll() methods provide an efficient way for threads to wait for a shared resource.
 When a thread executes an object’s wait() method, it enters the waiting state.
 It only enters the ready state after another thread invokes the object’s notify() or notifyAll() methods.

 What are the high-level thread states?